Radio Spectral Energy Distribution of Low-$z$ Metal Poor Extreme Starburst Galaxies: Novel insights on the escape of ionizing photons: Discussion

 Based on the finding that not all high \Oratio{} ratio sources have high \fesc{}, several studies have suggested that there could be additional physical properties which govern LyC leakage from galaxies, with the viewing angle being a likely possibility \citep[e.g.,][]{Izotov18b-vsep, Jaskot19, Nakajima20, Katz20_orientation, Bassett19_lack_of_O32_fesc}.
 In our xSFGs, we have such an example of \bbten{}, which has a high \Oratio{} value ($> 10$), and low metallicity comparable for instance to \bbthirteen{}.
 Yet, their \fesc{} values differ by an order of magnitude.
 However, we notice that their \specindex{} values vary considerably and can be used to predict their indirect \fesc{} values better (see Figure \ref{fig: fesc alpha}).
 On the other side, we also have sources from the LzLCS sample with low \Oratio{} that are strong leakers.
 Here again, such strong leakers have flat \specindex{}.
 Thus it appears that strong LyC leaking galaxies possess a flatter radio spectrum.
 Certainly, more data is needed to confirm if \specindex{} could be a primary parameter governing LyC escape in the strongest leakers.
 If true, this along with the overall correlation between \specindex{} and \fesc{}, and the fact that the \specindex{} is a spatially averaged property could suggest that at least to a first order the orientation might not be a primary driver of \fesc{} \citep[see ][for a more detailed discussion]{Bait24a}.
-More importantly, the presence of a flat radio spectrum in strong leakers would suggest a lack of SNe in these systems, and consequently a lack of SNe feedback thus supporting theoretical models on metal-poor starbursts \citep{Jeckmen23-delayedfeedback}.
-Thus other modes of feedback (e.g., radiation driven feedback) might be more important in leading to strong LyC leakage \citep[see also ][]{Carr24, Flury24_feedback}.

 In summary, estimating \fesc{} from galaxies is a multi-variate problem \citep[e.g.,][]{Flury22b, Jaskot24-multivariate}, and along with the \Oratio{} ratio, metallicity, dust content and other physical properties, the radio spectral index can play an important role.